Kate Bohner: Career

-In July 2015, Bohner appeared on CNN to discuss her experience of working with presidential candidate Donald Trump.

 Personal life

 Bohner was reported to be in a relationship with Google's executive chairman Eric Schmidt from 2006 to 2010.

 She was previously married to author Michael Lewis, known for his bestselling books Liar's Poker, The New New Thing, The Blind Side, and Moneyball.

 Awards

 Bohner was honored for her work in raising awareness about VVF in Nigeria while following Physicians for Peace through video and internet content, receiving the 2008 PFP President's Award for Special Achievement.